Dreeseaw/salmon/README.md

 # salmon

 An embedded, distrubuted cache built for maximizing data locality.
+Under the hood, the cache uses

 ### Architecture